- Many people with bulimia are of normal weight or even overweight.

 It’s generally characterized by binge eating followed by purging.
 Purging can occur through forced vomiting, excessive exercise, or by taking laxatives or diuretics.

 People with bulimia purge, or display purge behaviors, and follow a binge-and-purge cycle.
 Purge behaviors also include other strict methods to maintain weight like fasting, exercise, or extreme dieting.

-People with bulimia often have an unrealistic image of themselves, specifically their body image.
+People with bulimia often have an unrealistic body image.
 They are obsessed with their weight and are intensely self-critical.
 Many people with bulimia are of normal weight or even overweight.
-This makes bulimia hard to initially notice and diagnose.
+This can make bulimia hard to notice and diagnose.

 - long-term fear of gaining weight

 - comments about being fat

 - forceful vomiting